my-devices/gateway/README.md

 Specify the following settings.

   - **Device IP Address or Domain Name:** `127.0.0.1`
-  - **Device HTTP Server Port:** `8080`
+  - **HTTP Server Port:** `8080` (or whatever port you have configured)
   - **Requires HTTPS:** unchecked

 All other fields can be left at their defaults or empty.

 Click `Save` to save your first Gateway connection.

-You will now see it in the overview:
+You will now see the new device in the overview:

 ![Gateway Web User Interface - Device Added][browser2]

 Note that *Status* may initially show *disconnected* for your newly added device.
-The page will refresh automatically after 10 seconds, and the status should change to *connected*.
+The status should refresh after a few seconds and change to *connected*.
 If the status shows *error*, click on the device to see the error message.

-The Gateway should now be visible in your [Remote Manager Dashboard](https://reflector.my-devices.net).
+The Gateway should now also be visible in your [Remote Manager Dashboard](https://reflector.my-devices.net).

-You can now add other devices.
+You can now manage the Gateway remotely via Remote Manager, and you can also add other devices as well.

 [login]: doc/images/login.png "Gateway Web User Interface - First Login"